pulumi/pulumi/docs/language2.md

             new mu.Table {}
         }

-Although it isn't stated in the source code, a `ctor` is actually just a macro.
-Macros are explained later on, however, these are computations evaluated at "compile-time", but not deployed and run in the cloud runtime environment.
+Although it isn't stated in the source code, a `ctor` is a function.
+Functions are explained later on, however, these are computations evaluated at "compile-time", but not deployed and run in the cloud runtime environment.
+As a result, they have some restrictions placed on them so that they are deterministic; for instance, they cannot do I/O.

 A `properties` block defines a schema attached to this service instance, describing its essential settings.